BIX-Digital/directus-version-control-changelog/README.md

 | `VERSION_CONTROL_CHANGELOG_VCS_BRANCH` | the branch that should be used for reading and writing the changelog (e.g. `cms-changes`) |
 | `VERSION_CONTROL_CHANGELOG_VCS_FILENAME` | the name of the file that should be used (e.g. `directus-changelog.md`) |

+**Important:** Make sure that the assigned Bitbucket user has ***write*** permissions in the repository.
+There is no need to create the branch or the file in the repository, the extension takes care of this.
+This also means that in case you delete the file or the branch it will be automatically recreated on the next execution of the extension.

 #### 3. Add the extension to your installation

 1. clone (or download) this repository to your local machine